 Junior Year: Juniors may study abroad for all or part of the year.
 When not abroad, juniors take on increased responsibility and independence through a new or continued project on or off campus.

 Senior Year: Seniors develop their own projects which can range from leading a student group on campus, completing an honors thesis or capstone in an academic discipline, or managing a project off-campus.
-With the skills they’ve developed through the program, seniors take on significant responsibility, managing and implementing self-designed projects.
+With the skills they’ve developed through the program, seniors take on significant responsibility, designing, managin,g and implementing projects.

 For more information

-If you have any questions, contact Sara Allred, Scholars program coordinator, at firstname.lastname@example.org.
+If you have any questions, contact Sara Allred, Scholars Program Administrator, at firstname.lastname@example.org.